Feature

 In a therapist’s office, men might perceive disclosing their challenges as giving up, admitting defeat, or creating a power imbalance, says Sharp.
 Men’s support groups, on the other hand, have no hierarchy.
 You can join a Zoom meeting with the camera off and listen for a year, or join a private channel on Discord, a messaging app, and post with 130 other dads.
 Fantasy football leagues emerge (there are five in The Sad Dads Club).
 Men share reading recommendations, hiking paths—contours of a new life.

 For Terry Mayfield, 43, relationships were forced to endure tectonic rearrangement after the death of his infant son.
 Initially, merely being awake was intolerable.
-His father tried to assuage him but was hemmed by stoicism.
 He felt his whole family was just waiting for him to “get better.”
 Meanwhile, neighbors he barely knew—those who could sit with his sorrow—became central in his new life.
 He longed for camaraderie and found comfort in people for whom “life didn’t go the way they expected.”

 Mayfield sought counseling and a coed grief group.
 But he didn’t feel comfortable expressing the depth of his sadness until he attended a grief group for fathers sponsored by Full Circle Grief Center in Richmond, Virginia.
 Dads there spoke of honoring their children and of making meaning from the life still ahead of them (a key grief step, says Columbia University’s Shear).
 Mayfield soon began coaching the Special Olympics.